CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 2 - Parameters/Debugging.md

 Next, clarify what and where the problem is:

-- What does the “not working” look like?
-This might be an exception causing a crash, a test failure, or an unexpected/incorrect behavior (2 \+ 3 \= 4 is incorrect behavior, 2 \+ 3 \= Unexpected Arithmetic Exception is a crash)
+- What does “not working” look like?
+This might be an exception causing a crash, a test failure, or unexpected/incorrect behavior (2 \+ 3 \= 4 is incorrect behavior, 2 \+ 3 \= Unexpected Arithmetic Exception is a crash)
 - Where does the problem happen?
 Use breakpoints in your code or a stack trace to find **one** place that something is incorrect or unexpected

 In our example, the problem is a crash \- when the program runs, it crashes, and prints